zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Shauna:  Have you thought about a prepaid plan?
 You ’ll never be charged extra.

 Paul:  That’s not an option.
-I think I need an unli mited plan.
+I think I need an unlimited plan.

 Shauna:  Okay, but I don’t understand.
 Why do you h ave roaming charges?
 Doesn’t your carrier have good coverage all over the country?